poralix/directadmin-utils/php/README.md

 - test_sockets_ssl.php

-# Description of build_pecl_extension.sh
+# Description of php-extension.sh

-A script to install/update/remove pecl extension for all installed by CustomBuild 2.x PHP versions
+A script to install/update/remove PECL extension for installed by CustomBuild 2.x PHP versions

 Written by: Alex Grebenschikov (support@poralix.com)